-A project to plant 16 new churches over six years has begun under a Bishop's Mission Order.
+A project to plant 16 new churches over six years is taking place under a Bishop's Mission Order.
 A network of small churches is called the Antioch Network Manchester.
-The location of the churches will be based on existing relationships in the current churches, and opportunities that arise in suitable locations elsewhere.
+The location of the churches will be based on existing relationships in the current churches and opportunities that arise in suitable locations elsewhere.

 The Antioch Network was launched in November 2018.

 As well as Oldhams Church Bolton, which was added to the Antioch Network retrospectively, five churches have been planted in Longsight, Cheetham Hill, Rusholme, Gorton and, most recently, Deeplish (Rochdale).
-Plans are well advanced for further church plants in Radclife, Bolton and Wythenshawe.
+Plans are well-advanced for further church plants in Radcliffe, Bolton and Wythenshawe.